Air-Factories-2-0/af2-design/README.md

 ## [Front-End](https://github.com/Air-Factories-2-0/af2-frontend)

-Is a website made using React-native web.
-It can interact with the Ethereum SmartContract using the web3 libraries.
+It's a website made using React-Native Web; it can interact with the Ethereum SmartContract using the web3 libraries.

 ## Distributed Back-End